Brauer graph algebras are closed under derived equivalence: Combinatorial derived invariants

-\begin{proof} Let $A_i'$ be the special biserial algebra corresponding to the data given by the Brauer graph $\Gamma_i$.
+\begin{proof} Let $A_i'$ be the special biserial algebras corresponding to the data given by the Brauer graphs $\Gamma_i$, for $i=1,2$.
 As $A_i$ and $A_i'$ have the same Cartan matrices, we can use the description of the structure of the Grothendieck group of $A_i'$ for $A_i$.
 Since derived equivalences of self-injective algebras imply stable equivalences, $K_0(\smod A_1)\simeq K_0(\smod A_2)$, thus the ranks of $C(A_1)$ and $C(A_2)$ coincide.